kentcdodds/old-kentcdodds.com/content/blog/how-to-optimize-your-context-value/index.md

 banner: './images/banner.jpg'
 bannerCredit:
   'Photo by [Paweł Czerwiński](https://unsplash.com/photos/_nqApgG-QrY)'
+redirects:
+  - '/blog/always-use-memo-your-context-value'
+  - '/blog/always-use-memo-your-context-value/'
 ---

+> NOTE: I want to add that the times it's important to optimize your context
+> value is when a certain combination of the following conditions are met:

+1. Your context value changes frequently
+2. Your context has many consumers
+3. You are bothering to use `React.memo` (because things are legit slow)
+4. You've actually measured things and you know it's slow and needs to be optimized

+If that explains your situation, then read on (and don't miss the alternative solution which is honestly probably better anyway).

 When I
 [explained how I create and use context for my React applications](/blog/how-to-use-react-context-effectively),